nabaraj-malla/Blog-App/README.md

 Features
 -###User Authentication: Secure login and registration system for users.
--Read Blogs: Users can browse and read all the published blogs on the platform.
+- Read Blogs: Users can browse and read all the published blogs on the platform.
--Add Blogs: Logged-in users can create and publish their own blog posts.
+- Add Blogs: Logged-in users can create and publish their own blog posts.
--Commenting System: Users can leave comments on other users' blogs, fostering discussion and engagement.
+- Commenting System: Users can leave comments on other users' blogs, fostering discussion and engagement.
--Responsive Design: The platform is designed to be accessible on both desktop and mobile devices.
+- Responsive Design: The platform is designed to be accessible on both desktop and mobile devices.